A chancers guide to riding a motorcycle around India

 Mandu to Chittogarh

-Next stop on my all India motorcycle tour was Chittogarh.
+Next stop on my motorcycle tour of India was Chittogarh.
 I had a few maintenance jobs to do on the bike.
 I called in at the Royal Enfield service centre to arrange parts and book in for the following day.
 The rear brake had ben sticking causing the pads to wear and the disc to squeal.
 Happily the mechanic was available to look at the bike immediately.

 Chittogarh has a majestic fort perched high atop the hill which dominates the skyline of the city.
 I took a ride up to investigate the ruins of this once great walled community.
 A quick lap around the single track road offered an insight into the landscape of this high up locale.